Explore Grants

 • The maximum amount of Pell that a student can use in one year is 150%.

-• If a student used their full 100% of Pell (by enrolling full-time in fall AND spring) then they are required to enroll in at least six credit hours to receive additional Pell.
+• If a student used their full 100% of Pell (by enrolling full-time in fall AND spring) they are for Year-Round-Pell, or additional Pell, up to 50%, when enrolled during the summer semester.

-• If a student did not use their full 100% of Pell (by enrolling less than full-time in fall OR spring) then they still have remaining eligibility from their original 100% of Pell, and the student can still receive Pell funds in the summer if they are enrolled less-than half-time.
+• If a student did not use their full 100% of Pell (by enrolling less than full-time in fall OR spring) then they still have remaining eligibility from their original 100% of Pell, and the student can still receive Pell funds in the summer when enrolled.

 • Any amount of Pell that is not used in one year is forfeited, however unused Pell does not count against the student’s total 600% eligibility.